Mom (film): Plot

 As Devki eliminates each of Arya's attackers, their stories appear on the news, which Arya sees.
 She starts to believe that a vigilante (perhaps her father) is at work, and is deeply grateful.
 Mathew also suspects Anand, since he had attacked Mohit in court; he has Anand tailed but learns nothing.
 Mathew finds Devki's glasses in Mohit's apartment and begins to suspect her.
-He warns Devki that the fourth man, Jagan, is a hardened criminal and going after him will endanger her family.
+He warns Devki that the fourth man, Jagan, is a hardened criminal and that going after him will endanger her family.
 Jagan visits Mohit, who is being physically abused by another inmate in prison and insists he was framed.
 Jagan then visits Charles, who tells him "Mom" before he dies, revealing Devki is the perpetrator.
 Jagan goes after DK and learns that Devki and her family are on holiday at a snow cottage in Kufri.
 He kills DK and tracks down Devki.
 Mathew later finds a hidden camera in DK's glasses and hurries to save Devki.

 Jagan cuts the power to the cottage and shoots Anand.
 He corners Arya but has a scuffle with Devki while Arya flees outside.
 Jagan chases her, and Devki tries to save her stepdaughter.
 Jagan is about to kill Devki when Mathew tackles him.
 In a standoff, Devki and Mathew point their guns at Jagan; Matthew tries to dissuade Devki by telling her that Anand is alive, and she will go to jail if she shoots Jagan.
 Jagan angrily describes how Devki finished off the other attackers, which Arya overhears.
-Devki knows if Jagan is left alive, he will come after her again; Mathew then hands her his gun and urges her to kill Jagan.
+Devki knows that if Jagan is left alive, he will come after her again; Mathew then hands her his gun and urges her to kill Jagan.
 Devki hesitates, but when an overwhelmed Arya calls her "Mom" for the first time, she shoots Jagan dead.
 Arya and Devki share a tearful, tender embrace.